There are many different types of property in the UK.

 Less surrounding space

-Link detached houses were typically produced to save space, and while this did allow additional properties to be built in the given area.
+Link detached houses were typically produced to save space.

 Property extensions

-With a link detached house, it is possible to make a property extension, but while this should be expected to have benefits, it can do the opposite.
+With a link detached house, it is possible to make a property extension.
+This should be expected to have benefits, it can do the opposite.

 Shared access